AClain/parl-ia-ment/README.md

 # About this project

-This project was done in colaboration with students of Epitech (Romain MULARCZYK, Thibault VALLET and Myriam ABDELLI) in the context of the writing of a scientific paper about _Automating Topic Classification of French Parliamentary
+This project was done in colaboration with students of Epitech (Romain MULARCZYK, Thibault VALLET and Myriam ABDELLI) in the context of the writing of a scientific paper about _Automated Topic Annotation of French Parliamentary Questions with
-Questions with Large Language Models_.
+Large Language Models_.
 This project was used to prompt an LLM (mainly _OpenAI's GPT 4o-mini_) using an interface written in Python inside of different notebooks.
 To see the final result, refer to this README and the _notebooks_ folder inside _src_.

 # Scripts